 If you are returning to work, you have some kind of childcare planned.
 My husband had paternity leave that he was able to take when I returned, which made the transition much easier.
 However, my daughter did eventually go to daycare.
 Before her first day of daycare, I went ahead and gathered everything she would need (extra outfits, sheets, and diapers) and dropped it off ahead of her first day hoping that would make the first day of drop-off a little easier.

 What I wish I would have done is practiced dropping her off during my or my husband’s leave.
 The first day I dropped her off at daycare, my husband and I had a full day of work ahead of us.
 I didn’t realize just how emotional it would be.
-Then, I had to go teach, despite how worried and how terrible I felt.
+Then, I had to go teach, despite how worried I felt.

 I learned later that many moms do a trial run of dropping off their child while on leave, so their child can adjust to a few hours with new people and not a whole day.
 Then, mom could go run some errands (or cry in the car).

 As sad as I was, nothing could prepare me for my daughter’s smile when she saw me at the end of the day.
 It’s not all bad, I promise!
 If you plan on pumping, then do a practice run at home, so you can see how long it will take you to assemble your parts, pump, and clean up.
 That information will be needed in order to plan for coverage.
 And while I am on the topic of pumping, I am so glad that I purchased a small refrigerator for my classroom to keep expressed milk.

 Plan to Not Get Everything Done (and Be OK with it)

 I am pretty confident that there is no such thing as “getting everything done” in teaching; however, I think most teachers (including myself) push themselves and their lessons to be more amazing with each subsequent year.